windoflash/ramadan-2026-calendar/README.md

-# Ramadan 2026 Calendar & Fasting Tracker 🌙
+# Ramadan 2026 Calendar Pro 🌛

 A simple and clean Ramadan fasting tracker app built with Flutter.